 The Millennium Apprenticeship Scheme

-Complementary or alternative apprenticeship to government schemes funded and managed by the Saddlers Company.
+Complementary or alternative apprenticeship to government schemes funded and managed by The Worshipful Company of Saddlers.

 An apprenticeship is a time-proven method of acquiring the craft skills necessary to produce high quality products.
 With this in mind, the Saddlers Company, together with the Society of Master Saddlers, developed the Millennium Apprenticeship Scheme.
 This Apprenticeship Scheme uses the National Training Qualifications for Saddlery, important City & Guilds qualifications that set high standards of workmanship for those entering the trade as Apprentices.
 The Scheme helps to equip future saddlers in this country with the enhanced skills necessary for the 21st Century.

-During their training apprentices are required to achieve the City & Guilds saddlery skill assessments at Level 2 and 3.
+During their training apprentices are required to achieve the City & Guilds Diploma in Saddlery (skill assessments at Level 2 and 3).

 As the name suggests, the requirements of Level 1 (Basic Skills) are to demonstrate that the candidate has grasped the fundamentals, both of the craft skills and also of the use of tools and the properties of the materials used in making saddles, bridles and harness.